Wind-WindKids/winding/samples/sophieandwind/winter.md

 “Really.”

 @image:
-Sophie sitting at the kitchen table, eating salad, Parisian appartment kitchen in the background.
+Sophie sitting at the kitchen table, eating salad, Parisian apartment kitchen in the background.

 --
 packing: page, portrait-oriented, image